-Hill’s Science Diet Mature Adult canned dog food gets the Advisor’s lowest rating of 1 star.
+Hill’s Science Diet Mature Adult canned dog food gets the Advisor’s lowest tier rating of 1.5 stars.

-The Hill’s Science Diet Mature Adult product line lists 5 canned dog foods.
+The Hill’s Science Diet Mature Adult product line lists eight canned dog foods.

-- Hill’s Science Diet Mature Adult Gourmet Beef Entree
+- Hill’s Science Diet Mature Adult Gourmet Beef (1 star)

-- Hill’s Science Diet Mature Adult Savory Chicken Entree
+- Hill’s Science Diet Mature Adult Gourmet Chicken (1 star)

-- Hill’s Science Diet Mature Adult Gourmet Turkey Entree
+- Hill’s Science Diet Small and Toy Mature Adult Gourmet Beef (1 star)

 - Hill’s Science Diet Mature Adult Savory Stew with Beef and Vegetables (2.5 stars)